-So, COA or Waiver?
 COA, and here’s why.
 A Certificate of Waiver or Authorization (COA) is like a waiver in that it makes it possible to train your operators internally without a need to certify each operator via the FAA RPIC Exam.
 This is not to say that PAO operators do not need the knowledge that an RPIC has.
 This is simply due to the fact the items and restrictions outlined in your COA may be more or less restrictive than 14 CFR Part 107.
 Instituting a training management program is still a must in order to maintain safe and successful sUAS operations.
 A COA should only cover your regulated flight within your jurisdiction.

 An Obstruction Evaluation/Airport Airspace Analysis (OE/AAA) account must be established in order to apply for a COA.
 These FAA guidelines get you on the right path for this process.

 some safety concerns that may affect your jurisdictional flight operations.
 Take into consideration all risks to flight safety (airports, dense population areas, high frequency radio transmission areas, etc.) when building your COA request.
 Mitigation measures need to be included in your COA request documentation.